Chung Keng Quee: Mining business

 "an enterprising Chinese gentleman whose appreciation of European appliances is envinced by a centrifugal pump and engine, in supersession of the cumbrous and comparatively useless, Chinese water-wheel."

 The Kong Loon mine employed 300 coolies, more than any other mine at that time.
-Chung, Keng Quee was a wealthy miner who (circa 1889 - 1895) was granted big mining concessions including 1000 acres (4 km^{2}) in Kinta.
+Chung was a wealthy miner who (circa 1889 - 1895) was granted big mining concessions including 1000 acres (4 km^{2}) in Kinta.

-By 1887 Chung Keng Quee was the largest tin producer in Perak accounting for almost 29,000 pikuls or 1,700 tons out of a total state output of about 220,000 pikuls or about 13,000 tons—more than what all the foreign mines put together could produce.
+By 1887, Chung was the largest tin producer in Perak accounting for almost 29,000 pikuls or 1,700 tons out of a total state output of about 220,000 pikuls or about 13,000 tons—more than what all the foreign mines put together could produce.

-In the early 1890s Chung Keng Quee was reported to own some of the finest tin mines in Sorakai (Kinta) and Kota (Larut).
+In the early 1890s, Chung was reported to own some of the finest tin mines in Sorakai (Kinta) and Kota (Larut).
 The Government of India sanctioned the grant of a large concession in Mergui for him to prospect for tin.
 According to the Calcutta Correspondent of The Times, this was "the first attempt to encourage, on a large scale, the mining industry in Mergui."

-According to the Ipoh Echo Chung Keng Quee owned the largest alluvial tin mine in the world, the Kwong Lee Mine, which employed 5,000 mining coolies.
+According to the Ipoh Echo, Chung owned the largest alluvial tin mine in the world, the Kwong Lee Mine, which employed 5,000 mining coolies.
 The Singapore Free Press and Mercantile Advertiser reported, "The largest mine in Perak is aboiut to be closed, the produce having become too limited to be payable.
 This is the Kwong Lee mine of Kota, the property of Captain Ah Kwi.
 This excavation has been a show place for some time, and has been visited by many persons out of curiosity because of the large scale on which it has been carried on.
 It was feared, some few months back, that the mine would give out, and a number of the men employed were discharged.
 Since then, instead of improving, the wash has diminished in value, and the owner is obliged to relinquish it.
 It paid remarkably well at one time."